Simanta Shekhar

-Simanta Shekhar (born 18 May 1982) is an Indian singer, composer and music producer from Assam.
+Simanta Shekhar is an Indian singer, composer and music producer from Assam.
 He was appointed by the government of Assam to chair the Assam State Film (Finance and Development) Corporation.
 Shekhar's music consists mainly of folk fusion and Indi-pop.
 He is well known for his Assamese songs.
 He had five consecutive hit songs.
 His first recorded mainstream song, 'Tora Doi', was a hit.

 Early life

 Simanta was born in Tihu, Assam to Daya Ram Barman and Arati Barman.
 From his school days he wanted to become a singer.
 He completed his H.S.L.C. at Tihu High School and completed his bachelor of pharmaceutical science at Dibrugarh University.

 Career

 Shekhar was featured on 'Jhumoor', in the fifth episode of Coke Studio in 2013, alongside Papon.
 He featured in Assamese movies such as Pokhila.
 Much of Shekhar's songs such as "Gaanja Liya", "Loi Ahisu Camera", "Mur Babe", "Degar Mari Mori Jam", "Beauty Bettera", "Jilele Jilele", and "Deekha hei Khwaab" (fusion with Bihu) were popular.

 Simanta performed in concerts around the world, such as the annual two-day event held by the United Assam Association of the United Kingdom (UAAUK) as well as Sahaj Parab- the Bengali root music festival.
 He supported causes such as the First Direct Hair Implantation (DHI) clinic in Guwahati.

 His latest performance in the Sa Re Ga Ma Pa Bangla Grand Finale consisted of a fusion between Bihu and Bollywood that attracted Bangla fans.